LiLabAtVT/DeepTE/README.md

                   This function will classify the sequences into TEs, CDS, or Intergenic sequences; -sp and -fam do not need to provide.
                   Note: this model is used for plants rather than metazoans and fungi.

+-prop_thr         Specify a probability threshold to annotate TE.
+                  For example: a TE has a probability (0.6) to be ClassI.
+                  If users set 0.7 as the threshold, this TE will be labeled as 'unknown', Default: 0.6.

 **DeepTE_domain**
 DeepTE_domain.py [-h] required: [-d working_dir][-o output_dir]
                                 [-i ipt_seq][-s supfile_dir]